Oern Stuge Non-Executive Chairman Read more

 Outside of work Tim spends as much of his time as possible on horseback and, in the interest of combining work with pleasure, keeps a horse specifically for long conference calls.
 Tim has a science background and began his career in BT’s research labs developing materials for optical switching and amplification.
 He has an MBA from London Business School.

-Adam Workman Non-Executive Director Read more
+Juliet Thompson Non-Executive Director Read more